kintone/js-sdk/packages/rest-api-client/docs/app.md

 Gets the JavaScript and CSS customization settings of an app.

+> [!NOTE]
+> The `permissions` and `allowedHosts` properties are experimental.
+They may change without notice until they are officially released.

 #### Parameters

 | Name    |       Type       | Required | Description                                                               |